CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9F - Solar Eclipses.md

 ```

 ### A Note on Time Steps
+So far in this chapter, we have made unnecessary calculations because the time step we were working with was too large.

 If we take small enough time steps, the calculation of all the extreme points of the various curves is rendered unnecessary.
 For example, in example $9.6$, the extreme points of the rising / setting limits are simply the first and last points that produce possible values of $\epsilon$.
 In example $9.7$ and $9.10$, the extreme points of the curves of maximum eclipse on the horizon and the curves of the limits of partial eclipse are determined by the first and last points $m\sin(M - Q)/p$ produce possible values of $\psi$, and the first and last points $\Delta$ is less than $|l|$.
 In example $9.9$, the central contacts are the first and last points that produce real values of $\zeta_1$.